|Year of offer||2018|

 Aberrations in the structure and expression of hormones, growth factors, neurotransmitters and their receptors can give rise to diseases such as cancer and neurodegenerative diseases.
 To understand the molecular basis of these diseases, it is essential to know how hormones, growth factors and neurotransmitters are synthesised, and how their signals are recognised, amplified and transmitted by intracellular signalling pathways in the target cells.

-On completion of the subject:
+On completion of the subject, the student should be able to:

 On completion of this subject, students should have developed the following generic skills: